-F27.20 Where an employee has exhausted their disability leave entitlement, they may apply to the Chief Executive for approval to take personal leave, or other forms of paid leave such as annual leave or long service leave.
+- F27.20 Where an employee has exhausted their disability leave entitlement, they may apply to the Clerk for approval to take personal leave, or other forms of paid leave such as annual leave or long service leave. - F27.21 An employee who is entitled under this Agreement to operational service personal leave for injuries or diseases associated with operational service, or for medical purposes as a returned soldier, is not entitled to disability leave.